 At the heart of the Common Core Standards is a substantial shift in literacy instruction that demands a focus on high-quality texts, high-quality text-dependent and text-specific questions, and writing to sources.
 A high-quality literacy curriculum aligned with the Common Core State Standards will not be a set of repackaged materials, but will reflect a rich and diverse instructional approach fully aligned with these shifts.
+In order to measure a program's adherence to these shifts, we have detailed nine non-negotiable requirements that address the:

+- quality of text

+- questions and tasks

+- writing

+- instruction and assessment.

-In order to measure a program's adherence to these shifts, we have detailed nine non-negotiable requirements that address the quality of text, questions, tasks, writing, and foundational skills (for students developing independent decoding ability).
-A program must pass each of the requirements in section 1 of the evaluation rubric in order to even be considered for approval.
-If a program does not meet all of the non-negotiable requirements, do not proceed to complete the rest of the instrument.
+A program must pass each of these requirements in section 1 of the evaluation rubric in order to be considered for approval.
+If a program does not meet all of the non-negotiable requirements, the materials will not be evaluated any further.
 Because these non-negotiable elements are considered a first-pass, they do not have a numeric component.
-Rather, each one should be given one of two ratings:
+Rather, each one will be given one of two ratings:

-- 1: meets requirement - 0: does not meet requirement
+meets requirement does not meet requirement